 The simplest rule that actually sticks: protein + fiber before caffeine

 Caffeine isn’t the enemy.
 The problem is when caffeine becomes breakfast.
-That pattern often leads to a sharper crash later, more caffeine to compensate, and poorer sleep quality at night.
+That habit often leads to a sharper crash later, more caffeine to compensate, and poorer sleep quality at night.

 - Eat something with about 10g+ protein and about 5g+ fiber within two hours of waking.